coins/bitcoin-scripts/op_lookup.md

 	TOALTSTACK

-	# Our second 'function call' is get_prime
+	# Our second 'function call' is get_prime.
+Its address is 0.
+So no overhead
 	PICK

 	# We use the result as an argument for another call of is get_prime